Ryomen Sukuna

-Ryomen Sukuna (両面 宿儺, Ryōmen Sukuna) is a fictional character and a major antagonist of the manga series Jujutsu Kaisen created by Gege Akutami.
-A cursed spirit born out of the negative emotions flowing from humans, he was once known as the King of Curses over a thousand years ago, the undisputed most powerful cursed spirit of all time.
-Believed to always have been a curse, he was in fact a human sorcerer before being sealed and incarnating as a cursed spirit, wherein his immense power was so strong that he had to be contained within 20 fingers.
-At the beginning of the story, Yuji Itadori ate one of his fingers, becoming his vessel and bringing Sukuna back to life.
+Ryomen Sukuna (両面 宿儺, Ryōmen Sukuna) is a fictional character and the main antagonist of the manga and anime series Jujutsu Kaisen created by Gege Akutami.
+A Heian Era sorcerer, he was once known notoriously as the King of Curses and well known as the greatest Sorcerer to ever live.
+Although originally human, upon death, Sukuna sealed himself as a cursed object, wherein his immense power divided within 20 fingers.
+At the beginning of the story, Yuji Itadori eats one of Sukuna's fingers, becoming his Vessel and bringing Sukuna back to life.

 In the anime adaptation, he is voiced by Junichi Suwabe in Japanese and Ray Chase in English.
 Sukuna's sadistic and "terrifying" demeanor as the series' villain was praised, along with the dual nature of his relationship with Yuji.